 When it comes to the show, the flow is similar for each episode.

 - My guest shares stories and has a conversation with me

 - An episode is 27 minutes – in part because that’s how long our slot on the DB&A Television Network is.

 The style of the show is a conversation.
-I usually don’t share questions or even have a lengthy prep process with my guest.
+I usually don’t share questions or even have a long prep process with my guest.
 I know the topic that we agreed to, so let’s have a chat about it.
 Now, when a guest asks if I have any questions I could send for them to prep a bit, I do oblige usually.
 Until they want to have a 42-email chain with me discussing the questions.
 Or they made me write questions and then rip them up and send me their own.

 Now, some shows have different processes and that’s fine.
 Whatever works.
 But be aware of the specific style of the show you are going on.
 I love when guests come on and tell me they just listened to the latest episode again to make sure they understand the usual tone and flow.

 As I discuss in this podcast episode, the best conversations happen when you let people talk about what they want to talk about.
 The same holds on podcast episodes.
 When guests talk about their favorite topic, it will likely be a great episode.
 The trick is that the topic also needs to be of interest to the show’s audience.